sndwvs/xradio/README.md

 # Driver for the Allwinner xradio xr819 wifi chip

-This is an experimental wifi driver for the Orange Pi Zero.
-It is supposed to replace the driver provided by armbian (www.armbian.com) which is not supported anymore.
+This is an experimental wifi driver for devices with the XRADIO XR819 wifi chip such as the Orange Pi Zero, the Nanopi Duo, or the Sunvell R69.
+It is based on `https://github.com/fifteenhex/xradio`.

-UPDATE: armbians current "next" branch supports wlan for the Orange Pi Zero again, [see here] (https://github.com/armbian/build/commit/dbdf2a0f15aa8a9640460e2e8f4a688028160158).

-Tested with kernel versions:

-	4.11.3:  does not work, due to kernel error
-	4.11.5:  tested ok
-	4.11.12: tested ok
+Supported kernel version: 4.14.17

 Standard client station mode seems to work, but connecing to open APs fails.
 Master (AP) mode works with WPA/WPA2 enabled is supposed to work.
-Don't expect throughputs substantially exceeding 10 Mbit/s.
+Don't expect throughputs substantially exceeding 20 Mbit/s.

-WARNING, this is work in progress!

 # Preparation

-1. Install Armbian from SD-card (prepared with Etcher - http://etcher.io).
-Log in as root.
+1. Install Firmware
+Get firmware binaries from somewhere, e.g. https://github.com/karabek/xradio/tree/master/firmware (`boot_xr819.bin`, `fw_xr819.bin`, `sdd_xr819.bin`) and place into your firmware folder (for armbian: `/lib/firmware/xr819/`)

 2. Install kernel headers: